Top Upskilling Tips for Project Managers

 Note that there are endless online sources for advancing in these tools, and some of them are entirely free.
 All you have to do is to devote a portion of your time to improving your tech literacy.

-Attend industry events and workshops
+Attend industry events and workshops for upskilling

 Industry events and workshops are versatile settings for PMs.
 Regularly attending events, you can educate yourself about anything related to personal development and your industry.
 Virtual events bring together experts and peers from around the world, which makes them even more insightful.